jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 Be curious about what goes behind the curtains.

+### **ALWAYS** use timezones with your dates

+When dealing with dates, always **always** add the timezone with it.
+There will be _always_ a problem with your computer timezone and the production server timezone (or one of the instances timezones) and you'll lose a lot of time trying to debug what the heck the interface is showing the wrong time.

 ### Start stupid

 One way to get away from the IDE is to "start stupid": Just get the compiler